Marian Smoluchowski: Work

 Smoluchowski conducted fundamental research on the kinetic theory of matter.
-In 1904 he discovered density fluctuations in the gas phase, and in 1908 he was the first physicist to ascribe the phenomenon of critical opalescence to large density fluctuations.
+In 1904, he discovered density fluctuations in the gas phase, and in 1908 he was the first physicist to ascribe the phenomenon of critical opalescence to large density fluctuations.
 His investigations explained the blue color of the sky as a consequence of light scattering in the atmosphere.
+In the early 1900s, he also developed the most well known and widely used theory of electrophoresis.

 In 1906, shortly after Albert Einstein, he independently explained Brownian motion.

 Smoluchowski presented an equation, known as the Smoluchowski equation, which became a basis for the theory of stochastic processes.
 It describes the time evolution of the probability density function for a particle undergoing Brownian motion under the influence of external forces and diffusion.
 Subrahmanyan Chandrasekhar described it as "one of the most outstanding achievements in molecular physics".

 In 1916, he proposed the equation for diffusion in an external potential field.
 This equation bears his name.

 Personal life

 In 1901, he had married Zofia Baraniecka (1881–1959), the daughter of Jagiellonian University Professor Marian Baraniecki.
 They had two children, Aldona Smoluchowska (1902–84) and Roman Smoluchowski (1910–96).
 Roman became a notable physicist who worked in Poland, and after World War II settled in the United States (the Institute for Advanced Study at Princeton).

 His non-professional interests included skiing, mountain climbing in the Alps and the Tatra Mountains, watercolor painting, and playing the piano.